Klimroth/BOVIDS/README.md

 ## Acknowledgement
 The yolov4 implementation of BOVIDS is based on the implementation by [taipingeric](https://github.com/taipingeric/yolo-v4-tf.keras).
+Parts of the prediction pipeline themselves can already be found in one of our prior repositories by [Hahn-Klimroth and Kapetanopoulos](https://github.com/Klimroth/Video-Action-Classifier-for-African-Ungulates-in-Zoos).